Huiclaire/rails-watch-list-2/README.md

-# README
+# Movie Watch List

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+🎬🍿 A movie watchlist web app to create lists in which you can save your favourite movies and add reviews to both the movie and the list.

+## Tech used
-* Ruby version
+* Back end: Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Front end: HTML5, CSS3, Bootstrap

-* ...
+* Hosting: Heroku
+* Seed real movies by using tmdb API

+## Features
+* As a user, I can see all my movie lists
+* As a user, I can create a movie list
+* As a user, I can see the details of a movie list
+* As a user, I can bookmark a movie inside a movie list
+* As a user, I can destroy a bookmark